 Their message is to “find our path and put our talents to work.”

 City Hearts currently reaches 500 at-greatest-risk youth each week.
-Two passionate individuals put their gifts to use and inspire others to use their own gifts.
-Bob and Sherry create a tremendous impact on society.
+Two passionate individuals put their gifts to use and inspire others to use their Gifts.
+Bob and Sherry have a tremendous impact on society.

 We may even change someone’s life just because we share our gifts.
 It doesn’t need to be anything huge.
 Start small, and someone out there will be inspired because of it!